 Educational Qualification: 10th Class Pass, Inter, Degree Pass or fail candidates are eligible to apply for this.

-Rural youth from poor families in the age group of 15 to 35 years, (relaxed for categories stated in FAQ 8).
-While DDU-GKY aims for Participatory Identification of Poor (PIP) as the aspired process for inducting needy candidates, interim any of the following will ensure eligibility into DDU-GKY sponsored skill training programs:
+Rural youth from poor families in the age group of 15 to 35 years, While DDU-GKY aims for Participatory Identification of Poor (PIP) as the aspired process for inducting needy candidates, interim any of the following will ensure eligibility into DDU-GKY sponsored skill training programs:

 - Ownership of/ inclusion in BPL Cards